mjohnson518/Green_Guidance/co2.storage-docs/api-functionality.md

       * The `templateParent` is the CID of the template that the new template should inherit from.
       * &#x20;The `chainName` is a string that defines the branch of the IPLD DAG from which the template was created.
     * The endpoint instantiates a new object with the provided authentication, IPFS node type, IPFS node address, and API URL.
 The endpoint then calls the `addTemplate()` method of the FGStorage object to add the template to IPFS.
 The endpoint will return a response containing the added templates CID.
-    * If the method call results in an error, an error message is logged to the console and the program exits.
-If successful, the endpoint logs the result to the console and waits for 1 second before exiting the program.
     * A full list of the supported data types can be found here: [**CO2.Storage Supported Data Types**](https://github.com/protocol/co2\_storage\_schemas/blob/main/Schemas/Instructions.md#currently-supported-data-types)